kota999/gorm/README.md

     -c, -C              ... clear your trash-box directory

 Infomation :

-The config file of rt is $HOME/.thrw, your trash-box path is written by .thrw .
+* The config file of rt is $HOME/.thrw, your trash-box path is written by .thrw .
 And the default trash-box directory is $HOME/.trashbox .

-In backup to your trash-box directory, rt command avoid fileName dupication .
+* In backup to your trash-box directory, rt command avoid fileName dupication .
 If there is a file test.txt and your command is

     rt test.txt

 , rt command backup test.txt to test.txt.1 .
 And likewise, exist also test.txt.1 in your trash-box, backup test.txt to test.txt.2 .

+* This command is not support the synthesis of multiple options, such ad -rv.